 iMED provides you with basic health insurance during the three-month waiting period before you qualify for the BC Medical Services Plan (MSP) or for the duration of your study term if you are a one-term exchange student.

-With your iMED card, you don’t have to pay for your visit if you see a doctor at the Student Health Service at UBCor the University Village Medical & Dental Clinic in the Village on campus.
+With your iMED card, you don’t have to pay for your visit if you see a doctor at the Student Health Service at UBCor the University Village Medical and Dental Clinic in the Village on campus.
 In addition to this service, wait times are generally less in comparison to other hospitals, so be sure to take advantage of the on-campus health services available to you.
 However, you will pay for any test that is ordered by a doctor there, so keep the receipt and submit a claim on the iMED website later.
 You can see a doctor in any other clinic or hospital in British Columbia but you may be required to pay at the moment.
 You must keep the receipts in order to make a claim to be reimbursed.

 iMED covers emergency hospitalization and medical services (including outpatient treatment at a doctor's clinic) for an unexpected sickness or injury.
 The full policy is available on the iMED website.